mesolitica/research-paper/README.md

 # research-paper

-Preprint under Mesolitica, we will update arXiv.org once we able to submit it.
+Preprint under Mesolitica, we will update arXiv.org link once we able to submit it.

 ## how-to Linux